 The Coalition for Juvenile Justice is committed to taking a firm stance to boldly addressing racism within the youth justice system.
 CJJ was one of the first organizations to call attention at the federal level to the need to address disparities that exist within the youth justice system.
-The Juvenile Justice and Delinquency Prevention Act now serves as one of the only federal laws that directly require states to address racial and ethnic inequities within their youth justice system.
+The Juvenile Justice and Delinquency Prevention Act now serves as one of the only federal laws that directly require states to address racial and ethnic inequities within their systems.

 CJJ is committed to moving to concrete action that will not just address but end these disparities.
-We are committed to advancing anti-racist work to address the current inequities in our system.
+We are committed to advancing anti-racist work to end the current inequities in our system.
 We recognize the nationwide, historical compounding of trauma and oppression that contributes to racial and ethnic disparities in the juvenile justice system.
-While these recommendations don't address all of that, we are starting this work at the front end of the justice system, with a focus on law enforcement and schools, policies and practices, as well as the day-to-day decisions of professionals in these fields, and how they contribute to the ongoing criminalization of Black, Indigenous, Hispanic and other young people of color, as well as LGBTQA youth and youth with differing ranges of intellectual and physical abilities.
+While these recommendations don't address all of that, we are starting this work at the front end of the justice system, with a focus on law enforcement and schools, policies and practices, as well as the day-to-day decisions of professionals in these fields, and how they contribute to the ongoing criminalization of Black, Indigenous, Latino and other young people of color, as well as LGBTQA youth and youth with disabilities.